 Dr. Dallara-Marsh is an esteemed neurologist and epileptologist, currently serving the Bergen County community in New Jersey.
-An alumna of a prestigious 7-year BS-MD program, she graduated cum laude with a degree in Biomedical Education from the distinguished Sophie Davis School of Biomedical Education, situated within the City University of New York.
-As an undergraduate, she was acknowledged for her scholastic prowess and commitment, working as a teaching assistant and tutor for multiple courses, while also securing a minor in Spanish Language.
+An alumna of a prestigious seven-year BS/MD program, she graduated cum laude with a degree in biomedical education from the distinguished Sophie Davis School of Biomedical Education in the City University of New York.
+As an undergraduate, she was acknowledged for her scholastic prowess and commitment, working as a teaching assistant and tutor for multiple courses while securing a minor in Spanish.

-Advancing her academic journey, Dr. Dallara-Marsh earned her MD from the acclaimed State University of New York Health Science Center in Brooklyn.
-She further honed her medical skills during her rigorous Pediatrics Residency training at the renowned Maria Fareri Children’s Hospital at Westchester Medical Center.
-Not stopping there, she pursued her passion for Child Neurology and Epilepsy, undertaking fellowships at the prestigious New York Presbyterian Hospital at Columbia University.
-Throughout her training, she maintained a dedicated focus on Palliative Care research, adding a significant facet to her already expansive medical portfolio.
+Advancing her academic journey, Dr. Dallara-Marsh earned her medical degree from the acclaimed State University of New York Health Science Center in Brooklyn.
+She further honed her medical skills during her rigorous pediatrics residency training at the renowned Maria Fareri Children’s Hospital at Westchester Medical Center.
+Not stopping there, she pursued her passion for child neurology and epilepsy, undertaking fellowships at the prestigious New York Presbyterian Hospital at Columbia University.
+Throughout her training, she maintained a dedicated focus on palliative care research, adding a significant facet to her already expansive medical portfolio.
 In her current private practice, Dr. Dallara-Marsh integrates her comprehensive expertise with her invaluable experience in mentoring undergraduates and medical residents, further cementing her reputation as a leading figure in her field.
 As a vital part of her contribution to the medical community, she is involved in interviewing and selecting the next generation of medical professionals for residency training programs.

 Undergraduate: BS, City College of New York